omar-diab/TSB/README.md

 # 🍔 The Sunday Bite - Landing Page Website

-> Built by Interns in Just 8 Days — From Zero to Impressive!
+> Built by Interns in Just 8 Days!

 ---

 ## 👨‍🏫 About This Project

-This website is a **landing page** built by a group of students who started from **zero coding knowledge**.
+This website is a **landing page** built by a group of students who started from **zero web coding knowledge**.
 In just **8 days**, they learned HTML & CSS and applied their skills to build a visually appealing and responsive restaurant website.

 I guided them through each step, from understanding the basics to structuring, styling, and polishing the final design.